saeedashraf/Snow-Ski-Resort-DMDU/README.md

 This project analyses the impact of climate change on the financial situation and tipping points of Ski resorts.

+repo with the code, data, and analysis for the Ski project of University of Zurich.
 The repository contains the code and partial data for for the manuscript:

 ## Getting Started